orzocogorzo/dynipt-server/README.md

 ## Description

 Tiny solution to setup a VPS as a gateway to your local network.
 Like a dyndns service but running at the level of the network/transport OSI layers.
-This is an alternative solution to your home stations requirements of static ip address without the need of a dynamic dns service and with capability to work on top of IP address directly, without any domain name translations.
+This is an alternative solution to your home stations requirements for static ip address without the need for a dynamic dns service and with capability to work on top of IP address directly, without any domain name translations.

 ## How it works?

-The package has two pieces, a [flask](https://flask.palletsprojects.com/en/2.2.x/) microservice listening on an unofficial http port, like 8080, responsible of receiving, via http, your local network public ip and update the VPS iptables rules.
-The other piece of the puzzle is a crontab that triggers a http request with [curl](https://curl.se/) each 5 minuts from some terminal in your LAN network.
+The package has two pieces, a [flask](https://flask.palletsprojects.com/en/2.2.x/) microservice listening on an unofficial http port, like 8080, in charge of receiving, via http, your local network public ip and update the VPS iptables rules.
+The other piece of the puzzle is a crontab that triggers a http request with [curl](https://curl.se/) every 5 minuts from some terminal in your LAN network.

 ## Installation
 On your VPS you will need to have installed `iptables` and `python3` packages with the `sudo` package and the `python3-venv` module.